 However, most mills grind their flours using high-speed steel rollers instead of millstones and do not include anything other than actual grain kernels when making them, so there should be no issue for vegans.

-There may still be concern about whether or not the metal used to create the rollers is “vegan-friendly,” but many mills have switched to stainless steel, which should be fine for everyone.
+There may still be concern about whether or not the metal used to create the rollers is “vegan-friendly,” but many mills have switched to stainless steel machines, which should be fine for everyone.

 Myth #4: Stone-ground flours go rancid quickly.